2020 Minneapolis park encampments: Closure of Powderhorn Park encampments

-Following a revision to state executive orders on evictions and the permit process they established, the park board began closing one of the two encampments at Powderhorn Park in late July.
+Following a revision to state executive orders on evictions and the permit process that they established, the park board began closing one of the two encampments at Powderhorn Park in late July.
 City outreach teams worked to connect residents with shelter options.
-Some displaced Powderhorn Park residents moved to other camps sites in the city, but many refused to leave.
+Some displaced Powderhorn Park residents moved to other campsites in the city, but many refused to leave.
 The encampment was the source of continued violent crime and drug overdoses.
 From July 15 to early August, thirteen additional violent crimes were reported at Powderhorn Park, including multiple assaults, a rape, arson, and injuries from gunfire.
 The park board moved to close the site and gave residents two weeks to decide between a shelter or being moved to other encampments in the city that had permits, with the city providing transportation.
 Some residents chose to stay.
 The park board cleared the 35 remaining tents at Powderhorn Park on August 14, as police faced off with protesters and fired pepper spray, and made two arrests of demonstrators.

-At its peak, the Powderhorn Park encampment was considered the largest in the history of the Twin Cities metropolitan history, having 560 tents with an estimated 800 people living it by the end of July.
+At its peak, the Powderhorn Park encampment was considered the largest in the history of the Twin Cities, having 560 tents, with an estimated 800 people living it by the end of July.
 However, there was no agreed upon count of the number of people living at the camp.
 The park board published a count of the number of tents at Powderhorn Park that it updated daily; the count peaked at about 570 in July.
 People observing the encampment said there were approximately 1.5 to 1.75 people per tent, with a possible total of over 800 residents.
 Others said that individual encampment residents had multiple tents and put the person count closer to 250.
 A separate report by the Howard Center for Investigative Journalism said as many as 700 tents were at Powderhorn Park by July.